jacobjr/EvoImp/README.md

 ***
 #### **About the paper**
-> Article submitted to the journal XXXXXX, in the year 2023.
+> Article submitted to the journal Plos One, in the year 2023.
 This work proposed an method in multi-label learning and evaluated its performance using six synthetic databases, considering various missing values distribution scenarios.

 #### **Authors (original paper)**